-Annoushka Ducas: Hi, Annoushka here.
-In this series, I'd really like to take the opportunity to
+Annoushka: Hi, Annoushka here.
+In this series, I'd really like to take the opportunity to tell

-about The Brilliant Breakfast, an initiative that I set up two years ago to help the Princess Trust
+The Brilliant Breakfast, an initiative that I set up two years ago to help the Prince's Trust

-disadvantaged young women.
-It really can be as simple as putting the kettle on and inviting a few
+young women.
+It really can be as simple as putting the kettle on, inviting a few friends around, or

-hosting a breakfast for the team at work and asking everyone to give what they can to help change a
+for the team at work, and asking everyone to give what they can to help change a girl's life.
+That's

-that's The Brilliant Breakfast starting October the 10th this year.
-And for more details, visit
+The Brilliant Breakfast starting October the 10th this year.
+For more details,

-I'm Annoushka Ducas, and welcome back to My Life in Seven Charms.
-For me, there are so few things
+You.
+I'm Annoushka Ducas and welcome back to My Life in Seven Charms.
+For me, there are so few

 memory like a tiny detailed charm.
 In this new series, I'll be meeting seven extraordinary women and